unsw-restech/unsw-restech.github.io/docs/software/perl.md

 title: Perl

-The default version of Perl on Katana is 5.16.3 which is provided by CentOS 7 and can be found at `#!bash /usr/bin/perl`.
+The default version of Perl on Katana is 5.26.3 which is provided by Rocky 8.7 and can be found at `#!bash /usr/bin/perl`.

 This is an older version of Perl.
-We have Perl 5.28.0 installed as a module.
+We have Perl 5.36.0 installed as a module.

 It is common for perl scripts to begin with